-BOWEN is a strong proponent of diversity in the workplace.
 Throughout our history, BOWEN has been a leader in connecting under-represented groups with employment opportunities.
-From our roots in securing employment opportunities for women, to our work in matching immigrants with employers for their first Canadian technical experience, and more recently developing strategies to support employers in connecting with local candidate pools and establishing networks within the Aboriginal community, BOWEN has always been focused on inclusion.
+From our roots in securing employment opportunities for women, to our work in matching immigrants with employers for their first Canadian technical experience, and more recently developing partnerships within the Indigenous community, BOWEN has always been a strong proponent of diversity in the workplace.

-We have also have a proven track record of working with various stakeholders in establishing creative programs to meet diverse labour needs.
-Take, for example, BOWEN’s Immigrant Works program.
+We have a proven track record of working with various stakeholders in establishing creative programs to meet diverse labour needs, such as BOWEN’s Immigrant Works program.
 Ahead of its time, Immigrant Works was designed to match and support unemployed or underemployed immigrants with BOWEN’s existing client database of predominantly energy companies in Alberta, providing paid meaningful work experience and the opportunity for long-term viable employment in relevant technical fields.

-BOWEN has also been a champion of the Calgary Bridge Foundation for Youth, helping over 10,000 immigrant youth and families successfully integrate into Calgary each year.
-Debbie Wershler, our VP, Operations sat on the Board of Directors with a long-standing term ending in 2016, providing the organization with strategic counsel on building inclusive programs for Canadian newcomers.
+BOWEN has also been a champion of the Calgary Bridge Foundation for Youth, helping over 10,000 immigrant youth and families successfully integrate into Calgary.
+Debbie Wershler, our VP, Operations sat on the board for a long-standing term, providing the organization with strategic counsel on building inclusive programs for Canadian newcomers.

 We believe that we have a responsibility to stimulate the local economies we work in, and our extensive history with the energy sector gives us a solid grasp of the requirements to operate with Indigenous stakeholders.